irinaverse/IrinaScience/README.md

 Why does the Alphabet of Life has 4 letters and 200 billion parameters?, looking for answers in "The Alphabet of Life".

-Besides, analyzing my first text on the most difficult book ever written, stay tuned.
+Besides, analyzing my first text on James Joyce's masterpiece "Finnegans Wake".